okta/okta.github.io/_source/_standards/OAuth/index.md

 The lifetime of an Id Token is 1 hour.
 If the client that issued the token is deactivated, the token is immediately and permanently invalidated.
 Reactivating the client does not make the token valid again.

-The same validation steps for [OpenID Connect](oidc.html#validating-id-tokens) can also be applied to and ID Token for OAuth2, except the public keys should be retrieved via the [Get Keys endpoint](/docs/api/resources/oauth2.html#get-keys).
+The same validation steps for [OpenID Connect](/docs/api/resources/oidc.html#validating-id-tokens) can also be applied to ID Token for
+OAuth2, except the public keys should be retrieved via the [Get Keys endpoint](/docs/api/resources/oauth2.html#get-keys).

 ## Access Policies